ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Once a Connection is established, data can be sent on it in the form of Messages.
-The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a Message Framer definition which finds message boundaries in a stream.
+The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a Message Framer which finds message boundaries in a stream.
 Messages are received asynchronously through a callback registered by the application.
 Errors and other notifications also happen asynchronously on the Connection.